evannetwork/evannetwork.github.io/doc/Identity.md

 When you have received a certificate from a trusted third party, like the TUV for example, you can implicitly trust other entities which have received the same certificate.
 This allows for participants in a supply chain to collaborate with each other, without having to establish explicit trust with each member in the supply chain.

-### On-Behalf Logic

-With on-behalf-of logic, accounts can interact with a smart contract in the name of another account.
-Business scenarios where employees act in the name of a company can be modeled securely in blockchain.

-Through on-behalf logic it is possible to realize complex scenarios.
-You can choose either individual accounts, or a group of accounts, and delegate authority to act on your behalf.

-Organizational structures, such as teams in which certain members have certain tasks and responsibilities, can be modeled with simplicity on the blockchain.

-By knowing whom you are dealing with, you are saving time and resources on otherwise costly due diligence processes.
-The evan.network verified identities feature ensures that fraudulent schemes, such as identity theft and impersonation, are a thing of the past.